appian/devops-quickstart/README.md

 All property files relevant for the ADM are located in devops/adm.
 This folder includes the properties files for the Automated Import Manager for each environment included in the pipeline, as well as the property files for the Automated Versioning Manager for both local developement and pipeline usage.

 All property files and test_suites relevant for F4A are located in devops/f4m.
-This folder contains the properties files for FitNesse For Appian in both staging and test environments, as well as properties for local development.
+This folder contains the properties files for FitNesse For Appian in both staging and test environments.
 In addition, this folder also contains test_suites folder, which houses all of the test suites for FitNesse For Appian.
 More information about the test_suites folder can be found in this [README.md](devops/f4a/test_suites/README.md).